nddpj00/toolshare/README.md

 [Back to top ⇧](#contents)
 ### <ins>Hosting</ins>

 The site is hosted on [Heroku](https://share-bear-toolshare.herokuapp.com/).

+In the settings I have set DEBUG = 'DEVELOPMENT' in os.environ This means whilst I'm running the gitpod environment I'm in DEVELOPMENT but the live site is DEBUG False as no variable set in Heroku for DEVELOPMENT.
+The purpose is to avoid having to switch DEBUG on and off each time any changes are made.

 ### Making a Local Clone